 Thomas Schrum - Vice President - Real Estate Services and Predevelopment

-Previous to his current position, he was Managing Director of Program Operations responsible for effectively developing and managing staff resources, budgets, and assets to satisfy defined project goals and deliver quality results for Program Operations Capital Portfolio Projects.
-Schrum’s team of technical professionals managed the advancement of Capital Plan Projects recognizing fiscal responsibility to the taxpayers of the State and the need for quality educational facilities for students.
-He managed the successful delivery in 2016, of 545,000 square feet in new construction to serve 3,600 students with a State investment of $245 million and in 2018, 121,000 square feet in new construction to serve 1,200 students with State investment of $121 million on-time or ahead of schedule, within or below budget projections and through re-engineered processes to minimize change orders.
+Previous to his current position, Mr. Schrum was Managing Director of Program Operations.
+In this role, he was responsible for effectively developing and managing staff resources, budgets and assets to satisfy defined project goals and deliver quality results for Program Operations Capital Portfolio Projects highlighted by the successful overall delivery of 655,000 square feet in new construction to serve 4,800 students with a State investment of $365 million.

-From 2006 to 2010, he provided leadership and management of day-to-day operational activity for real estate related activities including acquisition, relocation, remediation and environmental due diligence for the SCC (predecessor agency to the SDA), strategically consolidated three units (Land Acquisition Department, Environmental Services Department and Community Relations Unit) into an effective Real Estate Services Division which he served as Managing Director.
-Schrum successfully started a Community Relations Unit, providing proactive outreach in the communities that would house new school facilities throughout the state.
+From 2006 to 2010, he provided leadership and management of day-to-day operational activity for all real estate related functions, strategically consolidating three interdependent units (Land Acquisition Department, Environmental Services Department and Community Relations Unit) into an effective Real Estate Services Division for which he served as Managing Director.

-Prior to joining SDA, Schrum was Co-Founder and a Managing Member of Venture L.L.C. from 1999 to 2006, providing $100 million of private funding real estate acquisitions, analysis, management, and development and construction services.
-He also served as Vice President of R. Berman Development Co., L.L.C. from 1994 to 1999 where he supervised the development and construction of Roebling Market and Liberty Plaza.
+Prior to joining the SDA, Mr. Schrum was Co-Founder and a Managing Member of Venture L.L.C. from 1999 to 2006, servicing $100 million of real estate acquisitions, analysis, management, and development and construction services.
+He also served as Vice President of R. Berman Development Co., L.L.C. from 1994 to 1999, where he supervised the development and construction of Roebling Market and Liberty Plaza.
 During his tenure with DKM Properties Corporation from 1988 to 1994 as a Project Manager, he completed projects in excess of $90 million with particular emphasis on retail and corporate offices.